KennyHisano/blockcast/README.md

 }
 ```

-We'll need to provide an instance of a commonBlockchain which will provide functions for signing a transaction, propagating a trasnaction, and looking up a transaction by ```txid```.
+We'll need to provide an instance of a commonBlockchain which will provide functions for getting unspent outputs, propagating a trasnaction, and looking up a transaction by ```txid```.

 In this example we're using the in memory version that is provided by ```mem-common-blockchain```.